 A list of these organisations and the reasons we share data can be requested from us.

-We will keep your course attendance and other reference information for 5 years after you complete your course and leave college.
+We will keep your course attendance and other reference information for 5 years following your course completion and upon leaving us.

 A child is defined as a person under the age of 18 (The Children Act 1989).
 We want to provide event participants/parents/guardians with quality images of their sporting achievements.
 This often means photographing minors.
 We cover events with the permission of the event organiser and that of the parent or guardian on all our application forms (please note that if you leave this section blank, we will assume permission is granted).